 - Allow Instructors to upload a video directly to a class; all video uploads are placed into your EchoVideo Library.

 - Allow instructors to view their EchoVideo Library.
-Meaning you can upload via the app to your library, but you must use a browser to publish the video to a class.
+This means you can upload via the app to your library, but you must use a browser to publish the video to a class.

 - Provide student view counts or percentages for Offline Mode viewing of class videos (this is the same as it is for browser-based interaction; we cannot track views of downloaded videos).